bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Hypogonadism in Men

 While night sweats are often associated with women, men with low testosterone or low t can also experience significant vasomotor symptoms.
-Unfortunately, these symptoms are frequently misattributed to other causes such as sleep apnea, delaying diagnosis and treatment.
+These symptoms are frequently misattributed to other causes such as sleep apnea, delaying diagnosis and treatment.
 Recognizing and treating low testosterone with testosterone replacement therapy can dramatically improve these symptoms.

 Hypogonadism in Women